Switzerland in 7 days, a week of nature in its purest form

 ↠ GOMS BRIDGE

-We finally arrived at the Goms Bridge, an essential place to see in Switzerland in 7 days, at least if you like hanging bridges as much as I do.
-It is located in the commune of Ernen and is part of a 5 km circular hiking route, although it is possible to visit only the bridge.
-Admission is free and there is a small car park across the road.
+It’s time to visit Goms Bridge, an essential place to visit in Switzerland in 7 days, at least if you like suspension bridges as much as I do.
+It is located in Ernen and it is part of a 5 km circular hiking route, although it is possible to visit the bridge alone.
+Admission is free and there is a small parking lot across the road.
 The Goms Bridge was built over the Rhône River in 2015 and measures a total of 280 meters long.
 Crossing it is quite an experience!

 ↠ GLACIAR GROSSER ALETSCH

-Although we did not visit this glacier in the end, I did not want to stop mentioning it in this post since it can be a very interesting visit.
+Although we did not visit this glacier, I did not want to exclude it from this list since it can be a very interesting place to visit.
 The Aletsch Glacier is the largest glacier in all of the Alps.
-One of the great points in favor of this glacier is that it is easily accessible, therefore, any traveler can enjoy it without having to do a long and hard walk.
+One of the pros about visiting this glacier is that it is easily accessible, therefore, any traveler can enjoy it without having to do a long and hard walk.

-You just have to go to the town of Fiesch and take the cable car that will take you to some of the viewpoints with views of the glacier.
-You can buy the ticket for the cable car to Aletsch now.
+You just have to go to Fiesch and take the cable car towards the viewpoints with views of the glacier.
+You can purchase the ticket for the cable car to Aletsch now.

-If you are going to visit the Aletsch Glacier, I recommend doing it before your visit to the Goms Bridge as the cable car is not open until very late.
+If you are going to visit the Aletsch Glacier, I recommend doing it before visiting Goms Bridge as the cable car is not open until very late.
 On the other hand, the later you go to the bridge, the fewer people there will be (unless you go early in the day).

 After the day’s visits, we started looking for a campsite where we could spend the next two nights.
 They were almost all occupied but we finally found a place in one called Camping Simplonblick, in a town called Raron.
 If you travel by car, I recommend staying in the town of Visp, Brig or in any surrounding town.